API Explorer

 How to use the API Explorer

-In the API Explorer you can send in requests for the merchant IDs which are linked to your account in the Configuration Center.
-You only have to go through five easy steps to try out your requests:
+In the API Explorer, you can submit requests for the merchant IDs linked to your account in the Configuration Center.
+Follow the steps below to test your requests:

 Alternatively, you can skip the feature selection and manually type your own API request in the body section, to validate if it works as desired.